In This Article

 References to interface static methods are allowed only at source level 1.8 or above.

-Like we’ve explored in the article, you can fix this under Project (right click) > Properties > Libraries > Select the JRE of your project > Edit > Select a different Java version (11 is good) > Finish > Apply and close.
+Like we've explored in the article, you can fix this under 'Project' (right click) > 'Properties' > 'Libraries' > Select the JRE of your Java project > 'Edit' > Select a different Java version (25 or 21 is good) > 'Finish' > 'Apply' and close.

-If you don’t see Java 11 as an option, you can download it to your OS.
-You can find it here .
+If you don't see Java 21 as an option, you can download the latest JDK from vendors like Oracle or Adoptium.

 If you see this error in your project, make sure that you add this in the beginning of your file: